FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: Models and Metrics

 \section{Models and Metrics}

-As illustrated in Fig. \ref{fig:system_model}, we consider an FL framework in SGINs, where a mega-LEO satellite constellation collaborates with groups of terrestrial edge devices to train a neural network model.
-The learning and communication models are described in separate subsections.
+We consider an FL framework in SGINs, where a mega-LEO satellite constellation collaborates with groups of terrestrial edge devices to train a neural network.
+The constellation consists of multiple circular orbits, with satellites uniformly distributed at equal distance intervals within each orbit.
+These AI-empowered satellites act as parameter servers and move along predetermined orbits.
+We assume that there are a set $\mathcal{M}$ of areas and a set $ \mathcal{N} $ of ground edge devices, with $ \mathcal{M} = \left\{1, \ldots, M\right\} $ and $ \mathcal{N} = \left\{1, \ldots, N\right\} $.
+These ground areas are distributed along a specific orbit, and each area $ i \in \mathcal{M} $ covers a subset of devices, denoted by $ \mathcal{N}_i $ with cardinality $ N_i $.
+The learning and communication models are described as follows.